-If a spending unit purchases or contracts for commodities contrary to the provisions stated in the Code or the rules and regulations, such purchase or contract shall be void and of no effect.
-The head of such spending unit shall be personally liable for the costs of such purchase or contract and, if already paid out of state funds, the amount may be recovered in the name of the state in an appropriate action instituted therefore.
+If a spending unit purchases or contracts for commodities or services contrary to the provisions stated in the Code or the rules and regulations, such purchase or contract shall be void and of no effect.
+The spending officer of such spending unit, or any other individual charged with responsibility for the purchase or contract, shall be personally liable for the costs of such purchase or contract and, if already paid out of state funds, the amount may be recovered in the name of the state in an appropriate action instituted therefore.
+Provided, that the state establishes by a preponderance of the evidence that the individual acted knowingly and willfully.